Cetearyl Alcohol (50/50, e.q. Lanette O)

 Usage: Can be mixed in all kinds of cosmetics.

-Mixing method: Mix in oil (oil-phase) by preheating to 70 degrees until Cetearyl Alcohol flakes are dissolved with the oil.
+Method of mixing: Mix in oil-phase by heating to 70 degrees until Cetearyl Alcohol flakes dissolve into the oil.

-Storage: Can be stored at room temperature But close the bottle tightly And sealed from direct sunlight or heat, the product is at least 2 years old
+Storage: Can be stored at room temperature, but close the bottle tightly and keep away from sunlight or heat.
+The product has a shelf life of at least 2 years.

 INCI Name : Cetearyl Alcohol